scipy-conference/scipy_proceedings/papers/virginia_ng/Scipy2018_first_draft.rst

 6 classes were defined for the turn lane markings detection project.
 With 4 coordinates defining each box's geometry, the "objectness" confidence, and 6 class probabilities, each bounding box object is comprised of 11 numbers.
 Multiplying by boxes per grid cell and grid cells per image, this project's YOLOv2 network therefore always yields 13 x 13 x 5 x 11 = 9,295 outputs per image.

-The base feature extractor of YOLOv2 is Darknet-19, a FCN composed of 19 convolutional layers and 5 maxpooling layers.
+The base feature extractor of YOLOv2 is Darknet-19 [darknet]_, a FCN composed of 19 convolutional layers and 5 maxpooling layers.
 Detection is done by replacing the last convolutional layer of Darknet-19 with three 3 × 3 convolutional layers, each outputting 1024 channels.
 A final 1 × 1 convolutional layer is then applied to convert the 13 × 13 × 1024 output into 13 × 13 × 55.
-We followed two suggestions proposed by the YOLO authors when designing our model.
+We followed two suggestions proposed by the YOLOv2 authors when designing our model.
 The first was incorporating batch normalization after every convolutional layer.
 Batch normalization stabilizes training, improves the model convergence, and regularizes the model [yolov2_batch]_.
-The YOLO authors saw a 2% improvement in mAP from YOLO on the VOC2007 dataset [yolov2]_.
+By including batch normalization, YOLOv2 authors saw a 2% improvement in mAP on the VOC2007 dataset [yolov2]_ compared to the original YOLO model.
 The second suggestion that we implemented was the use of anchor boxes and dimension clusters to predict the actual bounding box of the object.
 This step was acheieved by running k-means clustering on the turn lane marking training set bounding boxes.
 As seen in Figure 8, the ground truth bounding boxes for turn lane markings follow specific height-width ratios.
 Instead of directly predicting bounding box coordinates, our model predicts the width and height of the box as offsets from cluster centroids.
 The center coordinates of the box relative to the location of filter application is predicted by using a sigmoid function.

 .. figure:: fig8.png
    :height: 150 px
    :width: 150 px
    :scale: 38 %

    Clustering of box dimensions in the turn lane marking training set.
 We ran k-means clustering on the dimensions of bounding boxes to get anchor boxes for our model.
-We used k = 5, as suggested by the YOLO authors, who found that this cluster count gives a good tradeoff for recall v. complexity of the model.
+We used k = 5, as suggested by the YOLOv2 authors, who found that this cluster count gives a good tradeoff for recall v. complexity of the model.

 Our model was first pre-trained on ImageNet 224 × 224 resolution imagery.
 The network was then resized and fine-tuned for classification on 448 × 448 turn lane marking imagery, to ensure that the relatively small features of interest were still reliably detected.